top of page

 We publish work in the following five categories:

-Article: An Article presents original research, analysis, or ideas that contribute substantively to scholarly or interdisciplinary discussions in the field.
+PaperA Paper presents original research, analysis, or ideas that contribute substantively to scholarly or interdisciplinary discussions in the field.
 Submissions should offer fresh insights, demonstrate rigorous inquiry, and clearly articulate how they extend or deepen existing knowledge.
-Authors are expected to engage with relevant scholarship and situate their work within the wider literature.
+Authors are expected to engage with relevant scholarship and situate their work within the wider literature where relevant.
 Manuscripts should not exceed 8,000 words, including footnotes.

 Book/Film Review: A Book or Film Review provides a critical evaluation of a recently published scholarly or creative work relevant to the journal’s themes.
 Beyond summarising content, reviews should situate the work within its broader intellectual or cultural context and assess its contribution to scholarship or public discourse.
 Reviewers are encouraged to comment on the work’s argument, methodology or artistic approach, intended audience, and overall significance.
 Reviews should foster informed and constructive discussion.
 Manuscripts should not exceed 2,000 words, including footnotes.

-Provisional Translation: A Provisional Translation article puts forward a new provisional translation of a tablet, letter or other key text relating to the Baha'i Faith into English.
-The piece should include context about the text, such as the circumstances under which it was written, information about previous translations if they exist, and the full item in its original language, either in the body of the work or as an appendix.
-Commentary on the content of the translated text may also be included.
+Provisional Translation: A Provisional Translation draws on newly translated excerpts of a Tablet, letter, or other text relating to the Bahá'í Faith to support a wider scholarly argument.
+Submissions should provide context for the translated material, such as the circumstances under which it was written and details of any previous translations, as well as including the original-language text either in the body of the work or as an appendix.
+The translation should serve the argument rather than be an end in itself.
+Standalone translations of full Tablets are not published, as extensive translation work of this kind falls within the remit of other agencies.
 Where appropriate, clear distinctions should be made between provisional and authoritative translations.

 Research Note: A Research Note provides a concise report of observations, methodological insights, or brief findings that merit scholarly attention but do not require a full-length article.
 This format is suitable for sharing specific data, illustrative examples, or protocols.
 Research Notes should not exceed 1,500 words, including footnotes, but may be considerably shorter if appropriate.